Venice by Famous Artists

 Venice is hands down one of the most beautiful cities in the world.
 Every nook and cranny looks like a theater or a movie set.
 It is no wonder that...

-Cattedrale di Santa Maria del Fiore or the Duomo of Florence along with Giotto’s Campanile and Baptistery of Saint John are designated UNESCO World Heritage sites and are among the world’s most breathtaking architectural ensembles.
-Established in Piazza del Duomo (cathedral square) in the historical city of Florence, these structures stand as yet another grand testament to human excellence.
+Cattedrale di Santa Maria del Fiore, or the Duomo of Florence, along with Giotto’s Campanile and Baptistery of Saint John are designated UNESCO World Heritage sites and are among the world’s most breathtaking architectural ensembles.
+Established in Piazza del Duomo (cathedral square) in the historical city of Florence in Italy, these structures stand as yet another grand testament to human excellence.
 Throughout the façade and within the walls of these marvelous structures are the works of some of the most venerated names in art history.

 The construction was first assigned to Arnolfo di Cambi and passed through many capable hands such as Giotto di Bondone, Andrea Pisano, Francesco Talenti, and of course, Filippo Brunelleschi who gave it its crowning glory in 1420.
 The Duomo was consecrated in 1436 by Pope Eugene IV, though the iconic façade was only completed in 1875 by Emilio de Fabris.
 A section of the dome’s gallery remains incomplete today.
 Although the Duomo serves as an emblem of the Renaissance, the façade was completed during an era of Gothic revival and is categorized accordingly.
 The construction took about 140 years!